BilliZane/vue_js_toDo_List_CDN_ver/readme.md

 Created using latest version of Vue.JS CDN.

-Write the text to the input.
+Type your text to the input.
 Press the button or Enter.

 [DEMO-LINK](https://billizane.github.io/vue_js_toDo_List_CDN_ver/)